If you’ve got some leftover cooked hamburger or leftover cooked sausage on hand, here’s an easy 10-minute lunch idea!

 Click over to the detailed post; there are lots of photos and ingredient suggestions.

 I cook salmon for dinner once a week (for example, salmon with avocado salsa, herb-crusted salmon, or ancho-crusted salmon), and whether I plan for it or it just works out that way, there’s often a little left over.
 A little is all you need for salmon cakes!
 But if you don’t have leftovers, canned salmon works fine, too.

-I’ve never measured — that’s part of what makes this kind of cooking quicker! — but I’m guessing I usually start with around 1/3 a cup of already cooked salmon.
-I mash it together with one raw egg yolk, some diced onion (already prepped, from the fridge), and if I have it and feel like it, I might add some diced celery and/or bell pepper, too.
-Stir in some cracker crumbs if you’re not gluten-averse, tapioca or arrowroot starch if you are, and let that sit for a minute or two.
+I’ve never measured — that’s part of what makes this kind of cooking quicker! — but I’m guessing I usually start with around 1/3 to 1/2 a cup of already cooked salmon.
+(A little more would be fine, too.)
+I mash it together with one raw egg yolk, some diced onion — already prepped, from the fridge.
+If I have it and feel like it, I might add some diced celery and/or bell pepper, too.
+Stir in some cracker crumbs if you’re not gluten-averse, mashed cooked sweet potato if you are, and let that sit for a minute or two.
 Heat and grease a small frypan over medium heat, then form your mix into one or two patties and fry briefly on both sides, till golden-brown and delicious!
 Sometimes it turns out more loose and eggy, like a frittata — no worries; it’s still good!

 The recipe for the “zoodles” shown above is here.

 Think outside the box of just reheating leftovers…

 A stir fry is a great way to combine and use up leftovers!
 For example, last night’s pork chop gets chopped up and tossed with the leftover green bean and mushroom side dish to become a stir fry: